Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Sampled Quasi-Newton Methods

 In this section, we describe our two proposed sampled quasi-Newton methods; S-LBFGS and S-LSR1.
 The main idea of these methods, and what differentiates them from the classical variants, is the way in which curvature pairs are constructed.
 At every iteration, a small number ($m$) of points are sampled around the current iterate and used to construct a new set of curvature pairs.
 In other words, contrary to the sequential nature of classical quasi-Newton methods, our proposed methods \textit{forget} all past curvature pairs and construct new curvature pairs from scratch via \textit{sampling}.

 Our motivation stems from the following observation: by constructing Hessian approximations via sampling, one is able to better capture curvature information of the objective function.
-In Figure \ref{SmalllvdNet}, we show the spectrum of the true Hessian, and compare it to the spectra of different SR1 Hessian approximations at several points.
+In Figures \ref{SmalllvdNet} and \ref{MediumvdNet}, we show the spectrum of the true Hessian, and compare it to the spectra of different SR1 Hessian approximations at several points for two toy classification problems.
 As is clear from the results, the eigenvalues of the S-LSR1 Hessian approximations better match the eigenvalues of the true Hessian compared to the eigenvalues of the SR1 and LSR1 Hessian approximations.
 This is not surprising since S-LSR1 uses newly sampled local information, and unlike the classical variants does not rely on past information that could be significantly stale.
 Similar results were obtained for other problems; see Appendix \ref{sec:eigs_app} for details.

 This, of course, does not come for free.
 The classical variants construct curvature pairs as the optimization progresses at no additional cost, whereas the sampled quasi-Newton methods require the construction of $m$ new curvature pairs at every iteration.
 We discuss implementation issues and the computational cost of the sampled quasi-Newton methods in Sections \ref{sec:samp_SYpairs} and \ref{sec:dist_comp}.